istana/libnss-maria/README.md

 # <img src="./libnss-maria-logo.svg" width="96" height="96"> libnss-maria

-Replacement for old libnss-mysql as naming service library in Linux.
+Replacement for old [libnss-mysql](https://github.com/Cellebyte/libnss-mysql-bg-1.5) as a naming service library for Linux.

-You can store user information in MariaDB/MySQL database.
+You can store user and group information in `MariaDB` or `MySQL` database.
 E.g. `ls` then automatically shows user name from the database, `getent` shows users and groups.

 ## Features